 Because NVMe SSD is a relatively new technology, you must meet several requirements to boot from this device.
 Below I will list what you will need to do this task:

-If you are a demanding user and need a tool or application to clone Windows 10 to your NVMe SSD, the best option is AOMEI Backupper.
+If you are a demanding user and need a tool or application to clone Windows 10 to your NVMe SSD, the best option is UBackit disk clone tool.
 This professional software will not only carry out this task effectively and safely, but it will also allow you to customize the cloning according to your needs and preferences.

-As if this were not enough, AOMEI Backupper is an application that is very easy to use and, its interface is very intuitive.
+As if this were not enough, Wondershare UBackit is an application that is very easy to use and its interface is very intuitive.

 Step 1: Click on System Clone

-The system related partitions are selected by default.
 Select your NVMe SSD as the destination location to clone your system drive to.
-One you selected it, click on Next.
+One you selected it, click on Clone.
+UBackit will ask you to confirm the backup task.
+Click Continue, and the process will get started.

 Through the Windows installation program, you can use a system image backup to migrate all your configuration to your NVMe SSD.
 This method is quite simple, but you must bear in mind that it does not have enough features and has no extra tools to customize this task.
 To carry out this process, you only have to do the following: